What is E-commerce

 At its core, electronic commerce or e-commerce is simply the buying and selling of goods and services using the internet, when shopping online.
-However, the term is often used to describe all of a seller’s efforts, when selling products directly to consumers.
+However, the term is often used to describe all of a seller’s efforts, when selling products directly to consumers through online platforms.
 It starts when a potential customer learns about a product and continues through purchase, use, and, ideally, ongoing customer loyalty.

-With that being said, anyone who wants to open an online store and benefit from the rise of e-commerce needs to understand its fundamentals.
+With that being said, anyone who wants to open an e-commerce business and benefit from the rise of e-commerce needs to understand its fundamentals.
+Direct sales strategies, combined with personalized shopping experiences, can also boost customer satisfaction and drive repeat business.

 Pros and cons of e-commerce